agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 24.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam loves to test your understanding of what to include in your analysis.
+💡 CFA Exam Tip ✍️:The exam loves to test your understanding of what to include in your analysis.
 Remember this simple rule: <b>Include opportunity costs and externalities.
 Exclude sunk costs and financing costs</b> (interest is already captured in the discount rate).

 </div>
 </div>